SeunginLyu/seungin-lyu/_posts/2018-11-12-automation-and-representations.md

 * [https://github.com/stewartlord/identicon.js/tree/master](https://github.com/stewartlord/identicon.js/tree/master "https://github.com/stewartlord/identicon.js/tree/master")

 While I'm left with a lot more exploration to further dive into this topic, I love the combination of bookmarks and Identicons!

+Further things to think about :

+* What algorithm am I going to use as the "hash" function?
+* What form of bookmarks data am I going to use?
+(Favicon images, bookmarks html export, raw texts, titles)
+* What style makes sense?
+* How am I going to gather bookmark data?
+(Survey?
+Ask friends?
+Helpme email?)